 One of those strange factoids I’ve picked up over the last few decades of my life is that frogs don’t see things the way we see things.
 Frogs have excellent color vision and can see colors at night, but the most important distinction (at least for this blog post) is that frogs primarily hunt via the perception of movement.

 AND W. H. PITTS; “What The Frog’s Eye Tells The Frog’s Brain”

 In other words, when a frog spends hours staring into space, what stands out for them is what changes in their vision.

 I have found myself in a similar situation over the last few decades when testing reverbs.
-When I am listening to a new reverb algorithm, I tend to use the same source material over and over again.
+When I am listening to a new reverb algorithm, I tend to use the same source material repeatedly.
 My standard test suite consists of some vocal tracks from Don Gunn, a single sample click, dry piano recordings (to hear the effects of modulation on the signal), dry drum tracks, and the old standby of DSP developers: “Tom’s Diner (A Cappella)” by Suzanne Vega.

 The ubiquity of “Tom’s Diner (A Cappella)” as a test signal has become an in-joke among audio DSP developers.
-Back in 2001, I heard a composition from a DSP developer at Creative Labs at a Santa Cruz concert, made around manipulations of “Tom’s Diner.”
+In 2001, I heard a composition from a DSP developer at Creative Labs at a Santa Cruz concert, made around manipulations of “Tom’s Diner.”
 Many of the folks in the audience had a knowing chuckle, as they had heard “Tom’s Diner” playing soooooo many times in their office.
 Twenty years later, I still turn to “Tom’s Diner” all the time for testing new algorithms.